olvaffe/olv-notes/linux/drivers/of.md

   - 4.4 Power ISA Open PIC Interrupt Controllers
   - 4.5 simple-bus Compatible Value
 - Chapter 5 Flattened Devicetree (DTB) Format
+  - the filename should end with `.dtb`
+    - i guess dtb is the exchange format and is parsed into fdt in-memory
   - 5.1 Versioning
   - 5.2 Header
     - `struct fdt_header`